DAT254 Health Informatics

 Health Informatics (HI) is an interdisciplinary field that uses various methods of information technology to improve health care through any combination of higher quality, higher efficiency, and new opportunities (optimize care, patient's well-being and healthcare worker's performance and work satisfaction - while ideally decreasing the costs).

-This course will provide the participants with a broad insight into a highly interdisciplinary field where focus will be on central HI key challenges such as ICT to support patient-centered care; integration and standardization of medical data; data security and patient safety; HCI and user acceptance; cognition and medical problem solving; how to make common platforms for research and use for stakeholders with different backgrounds; and the path from the pioneering research in medical artificial intelligence, towards the vision of a future learning healthcare system.
+This course will provide the participants with a broad insight into a highly interdisciplinary field where focus will be on central HI key challenges such as ICT to support patient-centered care; integration, standardization, and interoperability of medical data (representation and communication); data security and patient safety; HCI and user acceptance; cognition and medical problem solving; how to make common platforms for research and use for stakeholders with different backgrounds; and the path from the pioneering research in medical artificial intelligence, towards the vision of a future learning healthcare system.
 The participants will experience and learn that these key challenges are tightly intervened, and where the success within one area usually requires successful solutions within other areas.
 This will be exemplified through various areas of HI applications.

 On successful completion of this course, the student